310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Kaoru %}
 Right then.
 We wasted way too much time, but we're finally here.

-Hehe.
+Heheh.
 Of course, finding Kanata-kun is our number one priority, but we should still have some fun like it’s a date~♪

 Sooo, is it fine if Souma-kun runs off to do something by himself?
 {% endbubble %}